algiraldohe/us-jobs-reporting-db/extraction/README.md

 # Extraction Container
-App designed for retrieving Daily Job Opportunity Announcements data for a given keyword spaning a time frame.
+App designed for retrieving Daily Job Opportunity Announcements data for a given keyword spaning a time frame and an determined location .

 ## Table of content